junghoona/hospital-readmission-prediction/README.md

 # Hospital Readmission Prediction — MLOps Pipeline

 This project was completed as an MLOps Capstone project for UpGrad.
-A guided healthcare MLOps pipeline predicting 30-day readmission on the Diabetes 130-US Hospitals dataset (1999–2008).
-Covers data preparation, model development with MLflow tracking, and operations: a FastAPI inference service, containerisation, CI, drift monitoring, automated retraining and governance.
+This is a guided healthcare MLOps pipeline predicting 30-day readmission on the Diabetes 130-US Hospitals dataset (1999–2008).
+The project covers data preparation, model development with MLflow tracking, and operations: a FastAPI inference service, containerisation, CI, drift monitoring, automated retraining and governance.

 ---